mbarkhau/sbk/lit/160_parameters.md

 A note in particular on the lengths for salt and brainkey.
 The length of a share consists of the salt + brainkey + header.
-This gives us a total of 16 bytes/words and 24 bytes/words in paranoid mode.
+This gives us a total of 24 bytes/words.
 The values were chosen with the following priority of constraints:

 1. Due to encoding constraints, the header length for a share is fixed at 3 bytes.